-The maximum incentive is $1,500 per 0.5 kW of solar installed, so there is a cap to the tax credit.
-Microturbines is only $200 per kW.
+The maximum incentive is $1,500 per 0.5 kW for fuel cells, so there is a cap to the tax credit.
+Microturbines are only $200 per kW.
 If you install solar on your business and want to claim the tax credit, you need to fill out IRS Form 3468.

-Both Federal Tax Credits are available till the end of 2016 as of now.
+Both Federal Tax Credits are available till the end of 2025 as of now.
 This may or may not be extended beyond and we won’t find out for quite some time.
 If you are looking for money to help your solar installation, make sure to push while the money is still available.

 State incentives vary depending on what state mandates are available.
-Hot solar states provide better incentives then states that aren’t pushing for renewable energy installations.
+Hot solar states provide better incentives than states that aren’t pushing for renewable energy installations.
 To find out what incentives are available in your state, DSIREUSA’s website is the best resource.
 You can also contact your local power authority to find out if they provide additional incentives for using solar on your home or business.

 Solar is completely feasible, but make sure you jump on board while the financial help is still available.
 What other questions about going solar do you have?
 Let me know below and I’ll make sure to answer them.